ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/28_Electronics Safety and Security/281000 Access Control.md

    1. Store security equipment in a clean, dry place.
 Protect from weather, dirt, fumes, water, construction debris, and physical damage.
    1. SEQUENCING AND SCHEDULING
    1. Coordinate installation of security access system with the installation of other building systems and components, including electrical wiring, supporting structures, building materials, and other components requiring interface with system.
 1. WARRANTY
-   1. All equipment and labor shall be under warranty for one year after system has been accepted by NREL unless noted otherwise.
+   1. All equipment and labor shall be under warranty for one year after system has been accepted by Owner unless noted otherwise.
    1. Special Warranty:
       1. Manufacturer's standard form in which manufacturer agrees to repair or replace components of cameras, equipment related to camera operation, and control-station equipment that fail in materials or workmanship within specified warranty period:
       1. Three years from date of Substantial Completion.
 1. QUALITY ASSURANCE
    1. Contractor shall be a certified installer/integrator of manufacturer of each system component with at least 5 years of certification from manufacturer.
 Contractor shall have at least 5 installations/projects with similar system components.
 Provide evidence of certification and installation history with shop drawings.
    1. Electrical Components, Devices, and Accessories:
       1. Listed and labeled as defined in NFPA 70, Article 100, by a testing agency acceptable to authorities having jurisdiction, and marked for intended use.